esp/esp-js/docs/advanced-concepts/model-to-model-communications.md

 TradingModel: Price received: EURUSD - 1 - 2
 ```

-This are starting to look better.
+Things are starting to look better.
 We've got rid of the implicit dependency, object dependencies are now obvious and statically represented.
 We've also got rid of some model id passing, the `TradingModel` now just calls a function on the `PricingModel` to kick off the request.
-If you're just doing one way first-and-forget, i.e. call a method and expect no results then `runAction()` is all you need.
+If you're just doing one way first-and-forget, i.e. call a method and expect no results, then `runAction()` is all you need.
-If you have more complex streaming dependencies, i.e. need to send *n* responses, then you can use observables.
+If you have more complex streaming dependencies, i.e. need to send *n* responses or shared streams of data, then you can use observables.

 ## Option 4 - Using Observables
 The ESP `Router` dispatches events and model updates using a reactive API.